Student may start his or her program at the beginning of the Fall or Spring semesters.

-Under current Pennsylvania Continuing Legal Education Board guidelines, each two-credit course offered by the Graduate Tax Program counts for two hours of substantive law, practice procedure CLE credit.
+The Graduate Tax Program only reports CLE credits to the State of Pennsylvania.
+Under current Pennsylvania Continuing Legal Education Board guidelines, most ground courses offered by the Graduate Tax Program count for two hours of substantive law, practice procedure CLE credit.
 The student must check to see if other states will accept courses from the Graduate Tax Program for CLE credit.

-A student may apply up to two of the following courses to his or her LL.M. degree requirements: Employee Benefits, Family Wealth Planning, International Taxation, IRS Externship, Tax Clinic, Taxation of Business Entities, and Wealth Tax.
+A student may apply up to two of the following courses to his or her LLM degree requirements: Employee Benefits, Family Wealth Planning, Taxation of Business Entities, Wealth Tax, or International Taxation.

 Office: 610-519-7043 or